Futureproof: AI Assisted Construction

 Future Narrative

 In addition to site preparation, infrastructure placement and maintenance have experienced a technical revolution.
 Juan and his crew will start laying power and water infrastructure lines later this week.
-They now use equipment that displays where legacy piping and underground power lines are and where to place new infrastructure.
+They now use equipment that displays the location of legacy piping and underground power lines, as well as where to place new infrastructure.

 Things are much safer today as well.
 Just across the street, construction of a mixed-residential housing complex is underway.
-The team there is digging to make way for an underground parking.
-My friend Thomas said they are digging with remotely operated equipment so workers are no longer exposed to temporary wall supports, making digging operations far safer.
+The team there is digging to make way for an underground parking lot.
+My friend Thomas said they are digging with remotely operated equipment, so workers are no longer exposed to temporary wall supports, making digging operations far safer.

 New jobs are emerging to make all of this possible.
 Maintenance of our fleet of construction equipment is more important than ever, as uptime is critical.
 As systems and equipment become more advanced, new trade skills are needed.
-My cousin is in school now, learning about construction fleet management.
+My cousin is currently in school, learning about construction fleet management.
 We catch up on things every month or so.
-It is great to see a new generation of construction workers doing things in new ways while enhancing quality, efficiency, and safety.
+It's great to see a new generation of construction workers innovating in new ways, enhancing quality, efficiency, and safety.

 The Clarity EV-4 allows construction crews to easily locate and place infrastructural elements like power conduits or water lines.